Board of Directors

 Kate Johnson is an archivist at the University of Northern Colorado’s Archives and Special Collections.
 She earned her M.A. in Public History from Loyola University Chicago, her B.A. in History and German from the University of Northern Colorado, and has worked in the field of museums and cultural institutions for over ten years.
 Her introduction to Russian folklore came through a 2013 expedition to Lyudinovo led by Dr. Ruth Warner and Dr. Yelena Minyonok.

 Professor, Germanic & Slavic Languages and Literatures, University of Colorado

 Laura Olson Osterman received her Ph.D. in Slavic Languages and Literatures from Yale University in 1994 and has an M.A. in Comparative Literature from Indiana University (1990).
 Her first book, Performing Russia: Folk Revival and Russian Identity (RoutledgeCurzon, 2004), investigated how and why intellectuals, entrepreneurs, and government policymakers reinvented Russian folk music and dance performance from the nineteenth century to the 2000s.
 When not teaching or researching, she might be found singing Russian or Bulgarian folk songs with Planina folk choir.

 Margaret McKibben has been involved with Russian folklore as a student, collector and performer ever since she learned her first Russian folksong in seventh grade.
 She holds a BA in Russian Civilization and a Masters in Library Science.
 She is the author of Old Believers in North America, an annotated online bibliography.
-Ms. McKibben works as a reference librarian at North Seattle College in Seattle, Washington.
+Ms. McKibben is retired after working as a reference librarian at North Seattle College in Seattle, Washington.
 She joins folklore expeditions to Russia every chance she gets.

 Major Researcher and Chief Curator of the Folklore Archive